 Field Guides travel and the novel coronavirus (COVID-19)

 Since the pandemic began, at Field Guides we’ve been continuously monitoring news and developments regarding COVID-19 and its effects and impacts on travel especially.
-At the bottom of this page, we provide links to some of the sources we use to guide us in our decisions, both in the company and in our personal lives.
+Below you’ll find information on upcoming travel, as well as links to some of the sources we use to guide us in our decisions, both in the company and in our personal lives.